catlee/lwr/docs/arch.rst

 To submit a job set, each job in the set should be created first with state=waiting, and then the jobset can be created referencing all the job ids.
-Once the jobset is submitted the jobset scheduler will run and mark any jobs in the jobset as runnable.
+Once the jobset is submitted the jobset planner will run and mark any jobs in the jobset as runnable.

 ---